DanRuta/createElem/README.md

 # createElem
-createElem is a tiny but powerful helper function, which can be used to quickly generate one or more HTML elements and HTML structures, in JavaScript, along with their attributes CSS, and js events.
+createElem is a tiny but powerful helper function, which can be used to quickly generate one or more HTML elements and HTML structures, in JavaScript, along with their attributes CSS, dataset, and js events.
 Fully unit tested with Mocha.

 ##  createElem(numOfElements, tag, options, children)
 All parameters are optional, but they must appear in that order, and tag must be included if using options or children.